-gelling your flash for effect – blue background (model: Anelisa)
+Gelling your flash for effect – Blue background

 The idea of gelling your flash for effect has been a topic here a few times.
 I most often use gels on my flash to correct my flash when working with tungsten / incandescent light.
 There are times though when I gel my flash just for effect, creating a shift between my foreground (lit by gelled flash) and my background.